AI's low-cost carrier wants crew to get uniforms stitched for low cost too

-Rs 155 for shirts, Rs 165 for trousers and Rs 275 for salwar kurti this is what Air India Express has said they will pay each crew member to get uniforms stitched; tailors say these rates are ten years behind the market rates
+Rs 155 for shirts, Rs 165 for trousers and Rs 275 for salwar kurti this is what Air India Express has said they will pay each crew member to get uniforms stitched; tailors say rates are ten years behind market rates

 National carrier Air India’s low-cost airline, Air India Express, has sent its crew on a treasure hunt to find a tailor in the city who can stitch their uniforms for rates that are as old as the airline itself.

 Yasmin Qureshi, the owner of the shop which was the airline’s official tailor till last year, said the rates were never revised in their eight-year relationship.
 Pics/Sameer Markande

 The crew have been told that they will be reimbursed for the expenses incurred on getting uniforms made, but the allotted amounts are so paltry that the employees will have to spend from their own pockets or risk punitive action for not being appropriately dressed.

 Employees are required to get new uniforms every two years and this set of uniforms is for 2015 and 2016.
 Till last year, the airline had an official tailor in Versova who would stitch the uniforms; employees just had to collect it from the shop.
 This year, the carrier has asked the crew to collect the cloth material from the airline’s Kalina office and get it stitched from a tailor of their choosing.